UWCS/warwickspeedrun/content/guide_setup.md

 ## Consoles

-[Warwick Computing Society](https://uwcs.co.uk/) have a variety of consoles they are able to provide:
+[Warwick Computing Society](https://uwcs.co.uk/) have a variety of consoles they are able to provide.
+If you require any of these for your run, ensure to request them beforehand:

 - XBox: 360 & One
-- Nintendo: Switch, Wii U, Wii and GameCube
+- Nintendo: Switch, Wii U, (Wii & GameCube)
 - PS4
 - Valve Index

-If you require any of these for your run, ensure to request them beforehand.
-Ideally, the Wii and GameCube would not be used, as capturing them is more complex.

 If you are bringing your own console (or laptop/PC), we’ll be using a HDMI capture card to record your device’s output.
 Please ensure you can get a HDMI output from your console (if it is an old one) otherwise we cannot stream it.